Biomedical-Data-Design/Stream/README.md

 **Biomedical Data Design Project**

-Zhenyu Xiao, Haobin Zhou, Yimeng Xu, and Emma Cardenas.
+Zhenyu Xiao*, Haobin Zhou*, Yimeng Xu, and Emma Cardenas.

 We are a group of students from **Johns Hopkins University**.
 This project is focusing on **Track patient recovery in real-time by processing streaming data** in the course **Biomedical Data Design**.